magenta/magenta/magenta/pipelines/README.md

 ___Input and outputs___

 Finally, we need to tell DAGPipeline where its inputs go, and which pipelines produce its outputs.
-This is done with `Input` and `Output` objects. `Input` is given the input type that DAGPipeline will take, like `Input(str)`. `Output` is given a string name, like `Output('some_output')`. `DAGPipeline` always outputs a dictionary, and each `Output` in the DAG produces another name, output pair in `DAGPipeline`'s output.
+This is done with `DagInput` and `DagOutput` objects. `DagInput` is given the input type that DAGPipeline will take, like `DagInput(str)`. `DagOutput` is given a string name, like `DagOutput('some_output')`. `DAGPipeline` always outputs a dictionary, and each `DagOutput` in the DAG produces another name, output pair in `DAGPipeline`'s output.
 Currently, only 1 input is supported.

 ___Usage examples___